Check out our new data & story collection: Cultivating Conservation

 As soil scientists like to say, ‘If you put 12 soil scientists in a soil pit, you’ll get 12 different opinions.’
 I’ve found the same to be true when it comes to designing seed mixes—it’s as much an art as it is a science.
 Unfortunately, we no longer have millions of acres of remnant prairie to study the natural dynamics of species dispersal and abundance, so much of our work today is based on inference and reconstruction.
 Because of this, I like to bring in as many opinions as possible, drawing from a wide range of expertise to build the most informed and ecologically sound seed mix.

 I first collaborated with Tim Youngquist of Otter Creek Natives in Iowa to design the baseline mix for the Meadowlark Organics seed packet.
 Tim, also the Farmer Liaison for the STRIPS project at Iowa State University, brought his years of prairie research into the process, making it a full-circle moment.
-The 15 years of STRIPS research allowed us to build a market-based incentive for prairie integration on croplands, with support from Whole Foods.
+The 15 years of STRIPS research allowed us to build a market-based incentive for prairie integration on croplands, with funding support from Whole Foods Market.
 To enhance the seed mix, Tim brought in Jon Hudson of Diversity Farms, who contributed additional species.

 Once the baseline mix was complete, I worked with Micah Kloppenburg, the Xerces Society Pollinator Habitat Specialist in Wisconsin, to further refine it.
 Together, we increased the diversity of the mix for the Meadowlark Organics planting.
 Finally, we sought additional feedback from experts like Aric Elton at Shooting Star Native Seeds and Colleen Quiram from MNL in Minnesota, ensuring the mix was as robust and ecologically beneficial as possible.
 The memory of each conversation and purpose is nested in the mix.